-Branches of Accounting, Types of Accounting, How Many Branches in Accounting
+Branches of Accounting, Types of Accounting, How Many Branches

 Branches of Accounting: Accounting has universal application for recording transactions and events and presenting suitable information to aid decision-making regarding any type of economic activity ranging from a family function to functions of the national government.
 But hereinafter we shall concentrate only on business activities and their accounting because the objective of this study material is to provide a basic understanding on accounting for business activities.
 Nevertheless, it will give adequate knowledge to think coherently of accounting as a feld of study for universal application.